jusgermann/opposition_calculator/README.md

 Developed By Justin Germann - jusgermann@gmail.com

--- Program is Written in Python 3.8.
+THis program is written in Python 3.8.